 Most victims were under the age of 10, with images including rape, MPs heard.

 Mr Davies said the biggest transfer was directly from "peer to peer".
-But much of the "worst we have seen" was distributed via the "hidden internet", which required special software and evaded search engines - and was also used by criminal gangs to organise the drugs trade.'No comfort'
+But much of the "worst we have seen" was distributed via the "hidden internet", which required special software and evaded search engines - and was also used by criminal gangs to organise the drugs trade.

 Mr Davies said: "What we trying to deal with is appalling aspects of human behaviour to some extent facilitated by the internet."